 This need for trust in the institution results in an interesting dilemma.
 To be effective, an ombudsman needs to have a respectful working relationship with executive government.
-This is especially so among those ministries and agencies with which there is the most interaction, and the greatest need for collaborative problem-solving.
+This is especially so among those ministries and agencies with which there is the most interaction, and the greatest need for collaborative The power of an ombudsman comes not from an ability to impose his or her will, but through persuasion and trust in the institution.

+problem-solving.
 An ombudsman must be diligent, however, to ensure that this collaborative working relationship does not compromise the independence and integrity of the office.